ptcrealitylab/vuforia-spatial-edge-server/README.md

-# vuforia-toolbox-server
+# Vuforia Spatial Edge Server

-The vuforia-toolbox-server is the backbone of the Vuforia Toolbox system.
+The Spatial Edge Server is the backbone of the Vuforia Toolbox system.
 Every device in the system, from an iPhone to an industrial robot arm, will run an instance of this server.
 This README outlines how to install the server on larger scale devices with command line access like laptops or desktops.
 Running